lsst/in-kind-program_lsst_io/docs/contributors/contributed-telescope.rst

 ----------

 Five nights per year will be available on the 8.2 meter `Subaru Telescope <https://subarutelescope.org/en/for_researchers/observation/index.html>`_ in Hawaii, USA.
-Subaru has a wide range of `instrumentation <https://subarutelescope.org/Instruments/index.html>`_, including the new Prime Focus Spectrograph.
+Subaru has a wide range of `Subaru telescope instrumentation <https://subarutelescope.org/Instruments/index.html>`_, including the new Prime Focus Spectrograph.
 This contribution is expected to be available for 10 years from the starting semester.